 While a fast connection is great, good old-fashioned customer service goes a long way too.
 Find out which mobile and internet providers had the most satisfied customers in our latest telco survey.

-We’ve awarded Apple the Top Brand for mobile phones and tablet computers as it leads the other brands in test performance and owner satisfaction.
+We’ve awarded Apple the Top Brand for mobile phones as it leads the other brands in test performance and owner satisfaction.

 Total number surveyed: 4915